-To the 2017 datasets reported, the Secretariat applied the SCRS filtering criteria to accept/reject statistical forms (2013 Report of the Sub-Committee on Statistics, Addendum 2 to Appendix 8, Filters 1 & 2) adopted in 2013.
+To the 2017 datasets reported, the Secretariat applied the SCRS filtering criteria to accept/reject statistical forms (Filters 1 & 2, Addendum 2 to Appendix 8 to Report for the Biennial Period, 2012-2013, Part II (2013) Vol. 2) adopted in 2013.
 The results are based on a total of 75 flag related CPCs (50 CP + 1 CP [16 EU Member States] + 1 CP [4 UK Overseas Territories Member States] + 5 NCC) with possibly reporting obligations.
 The forms submitted with errors that the Secretariat was unable to correct were considered unreported data.